jessicadpo/capstone/README.md

 10. `git push origin task-branch-name` DO NOT WRITE "git push origin main".
 DO NOT WRITE "git merge task-branch-name".
 11. In GitHub: Make sure your code passes all linters & automated tests
 12. In GitHub: If the code is complete and tested, create a pull request.
-13. In JIRA: Paste the link to the pull request in as the JIRA task's Comment or Description box.
 14. Ping the Discord server to ask someone to review your code.

 # PEER-REVIEW CODE